BlockWorksCo/Articles/Abstraction.md

 "All problems in computer science can be solved by another level of indirection, except for the problem of too many layers of indirection." – David J. Wheeler

+Frameworks vs libraries
+Look behind the API, understand how its working.

+When making a suit, a good Tailor will always leave a small amount of fabric at strategic locations within the garment to allow the garment to be taken in, or out, without changing its overall shape or structure.
+Good Tailor's don't leave reams of fabric at each seam just incase you happen to grow a third arm, or become pregnant.

 # Summary: